momostarsky/imebra_git/docs/logging.rst

     cmake --build .

-The following example shows how to compile Imebra on Windows with the WARNING logging level enabled and output to log4cxx:
+The following example shows how to compile Dicomhero on Windows with the WARNING logging level enabled and output to log4cxx:

 ::